TL;DR

 -

-Set up a Capture Project: a Project named “Inbox” with system instructions like:
+Set up a Capture Project.
+Create a Project named “Inbox” with custom instructions like:

 This Project is for fast voice capture from mobile.
 When I send a short voice note, just acknowledge and store it.
 When I ask "summarize what I've captured this week," group by theme and surface anything that recurred 2+ times. -

-Use voice mode for thinking, not typing.
-Tap the waveform icon, talk for 30-60 seconds, let the model transcribe and reply.
-Editing voice transcription is faster than thumb-typing 200 words.
+Use voice for thinking, not typing.
+Tap the mic in the composer, talk for 30-60 seconds, let GPT-5.5 transcribe and reply inline.
+Editing a transcript is faster than thumb-typing 200 words.
+For long sessions or screen-off walks, turn on Background Conversations in Settings so the chat continues when the screen locks.

 -

 Use photo + question for anything visual.
-Snap a photo of a recipe, a parking sign, an error screen, a whiteboard, and ask:
+Snap a recipe, a parking sign, an error screen, or a whiteboard and ask:

 What does this sign mean?
-Can I park here on a Sunday at 2pm?The vision model is good enough for everyday interpretation.
-Don’t use it for legal or medical reads.
+Can I park here on a Sunday at 2pm?GPT-5.5 vision is good enough for everyday interpretation.
+Don’t rely on it for legal or medical reads — it can confidently misread fine print.

 -

 Use the iOS / Android Share Sheet from any app.
-In Safari, Mail, Notes, or any third-party reader, hit Share → ChatGPT, type “summarize,” and you’ve got a context-attached chat without copy-paste gymnastics.
+In Safari, Mail, Notes, or any reader, hit Share → ChatGPT, type “summarize,” and you get a context-attached chat without copy-paste gymnastics.

 -

 For longer work, send yourself a handoff.
 From mobile: “draft a 3-bullet outline of what I want to write.”
-Open laptop, the chat is there in sidebar, expand from outline to draft.
-Mobile is for capture; laptop is for expansion.
+Open the laptop, the chat is already in the sidebar, expand the outline into a draft.
+Mobile captures; the laptop expands.

 -